erizta/erizta/README.md

 ## 👨‍💻 About Me
 I am a front-end developer
-- :telescope: I’m currently looking for job opportunities as a software engineer (frontend).
+- :telescope: I've recently built web applications that delight using React JS and currently experimenting with another javascript framework.
+I’m currently looking for job opportunities as a software engineer (frontend).

-- :seedling: Always exploring new technologies that are relevant to my role.
+- :seedling: Always exploring new technologies that are relevant to my role, practically every day, experimenting with another javascript framework.
+I build websites that delight and inform.
+I do it well.

 - :zap: I’m currently working on a website app (React JS and Next JS).
 ---

-- 🌱 I've recently built web applications that delight using React JS and currently experimenting with another javascript framework.
-- 🔭 I spend my whole day, practically every day, experimenting with another javascript framework.
-I build websites that delight and inform.
-I do it well.
-- ⚡ I have good sense of design 😄

 ## Reach me! 🌐
 <img src="https://img.icons8.com/dusk/64/000000/facebook.png" width="20"/>   [Facebook](https://www.facebook.com/erizta) <br/>